Availity/availity-react/docusaurus/docs/form/upload/upload.md

 #### `onFileUpload?: (upload: UploadCore) => void`

 Callback to be executed when file is uploaded.
 The callback is provided the `Upload` instance from upload-core SDK.
 Use this callback to hook into the `upload.onSuccess` and `upload.onError` events and track which files have been uploaded and get references returned by the API if needed.
-See [example callback function below](###Callback-Function-Usage)
+See [example callback function above](###Callback-Function-Example)

 > The `onFileUpload` callback takes precedence over the combination of `fileDeliveryMetadata`, `deliveryChannel`, and `deliverFileSubmit`.
 If all four properties are defined, only `onFileUpload` will be used.